Sanjiv Chaturvedi: Challenge to system of lateral entry and 360 degree appraisal

+In a significant development, in October 2023, in a petition filed by Chaturvedi challenging his non-empanelment at the level of Joint Secretary, by Central Government, without disclosing any reason, Department of Personnel and Training, in its affidavit before CAT, Nainital Bench, asserted that there exists no system of 360 degree appraisal.
+This was viewed to be very surprising.

+In a significant ruling in September 2024, Uttarakhand High Court, hearing a petition of Chaturvedi, ordered Central Government to disclose him all the documents related to his appraisal of non-empanelment by Central Government.
+After non compliance by Central Government, Chaturvedi filed a contempt petition against Vivek Joshi, the then Secretary, DoP&T, in October 2024, on which Uttarakhand High Court issued contempt notices to Vivek Joshi.

+A report by ‘Indian Express’ in January 2025, tried to cover the timeline of entire legal journey of this challenge, running from CAT to Supreme Court.

 In Person Appearances

 In September 2021 a division bench of Uttarakhand High Court led by Chief Justice, in a detailed order, allowed Sanjiv Chaturvedi to argue his case in person.
 In the order, High Court appreciated his ‘legal knowledge’, ‘critical analysis of law’, and ‘erudite arguments’ and said that court has reached to the conclusion that both on facts as well as law points, he is in a position to argue his own case in person.

 Later on, in October 2021, Sanjiv Chaturvedi won main case, arguing against Central Government regarding issue concerned to his service matter.